Bastardkb/Skeletyl/README.md

 You will need to order the parts from a shop, and order some PCBs directly from the manufacturer.

 The Elite-C Adapters are open-source.
 At this moment, the flexible PCBs are not.
+Instead, you can use Amoebas.

 **Note: please use Elite-C adapter V1.3**